rafalp/Misago/dev-docs/plugins/hooks/hide-post-hook.md

     ...
 ```

-Misago function for hiding a thread.
+Misago function for hiding a post.

 ### Arguments

-#### `thread: Thread`
+#### `post: Post`

-A `Thread` to hide.
+A `Post` to hide.

 #### `hidden_by: User | str`

-The user who hid the thread.
+The user who hid the post.

 #### `hidden_reason: str | None`

-A `str` with a short description of why the thread was hidden, or `None`.
+A `str` with a short description of why the post was hidden, or `None`.

 #### `commit: bool = True`

-Whether the updated thread instance should be saved to the database.
+Whether the updated post instance should be saved to the database.

 Defaults to `True`.